Cronulla Fisheries Centre: 2012 Parliamentary speeches touching on the site's history

 The CFRC is an important part of Australian history.
 It should be held in the same reverence as the Elizabeth MacArthur Agricultural Institute, as the starting point for the Agriculture Industry in Australia.
 Under various names, the now Cronulla Fisheries Research Centre was the site from which fisheries resources of Australia were explored and the fishing industry developed.
 It was the first fisheries research centre in Australia and probably the southern hemisphere.
 Its buildings date back to 1902, these being purpose built at the time for fisheries research.

 Since that time the site has housed fisheries scientists from either NSW or Commonwealth government agencies.
-It is the site which based the first chief scientist of fisheries in Australia, Harald Dannevig.
+It was the base for the first chief scientist of fisheries in Australia, Harald Dannevig.
 From this base he surveyed the fish resources of eastern Australia to as far south as Macquarie Island and westwards in to Bass Strait as far as Western Australia.
-Amongst many gifted fisheries scientists and oceanographers, it has housed the first oceanographic scientists in Australia, the Chair of the International Whaling Commission and scientists who advised that body, who discovered deepwater resources and surveyed the prawn resources of the Gulf of Carpentaria.
+It has housed fisheries scientists and oceanographers, including the first oceanographic scientists in Australia, the Chair of the International Whaling Commission and scientists who advised that body, who discovered deepwater resources and surveyed the prawn resources of the Gulf of Carpentaria.

 In addition, the site has indigenous cultural significance.
 CFRC is strewn with indigenous middens three of which are recognised under the Heritage Act as being worthy of conservation and protection.
 As part of the high school education program at the CFRC indigenous leaders take great pride in talking to students about how their people lived on this land and the importance of this land to them.

 The site has associations with a number of notable scientists including Harald Dannevig (as noted above), Dr Geoffrey Kesteven, John McIntosh, David Tranter, Baughan Wisely, David Rochford and Ian Munro.
 Through these scientists working together they produced the earliest science for Australia as well as New South Wales in fisheries knowledge.

-There is (also) a very important gentleman who was at Cronulla until CSIRO moved to Hobart.
-His name is Dr Keith Sainsbury.
+Dr Keith Sainsbury, another important gentleman was at Cronulla until CSIRO moved to Hobart.
 He is one of only two Australians to have been created a laureate and receive the Japan Prize, the highest prize in science.
-He still works internationally, nationally and in New South Wales as an expert in fisheries management and most importantly he helps in the annual assessment process for determining the New South Wales take of the highly prized abalone and lobster fisheries.
+He still works internationally, nationally and in New South Wales as an expert in fisheries management and most notably he helps in the annual assessment process for determining the New South Wales take of the highly prized abalone and lobster fisheries.

 The Commonwealth Scientific and Industrial Research Organisation had utilised the site from 1949 until it transferred to Hobart in 1985.
 At that time, the Department of Agriculture's Division of Fisheries returned to the Cronulla site.
 'The Cronulla Fisheries Research Centre is unique in Australia, and the site was handed over from the Commonwealth to the NSW Government in 1984 in good faith that the site and buildings would continue to be used for marine research purposes.